-What To Do After Receiving An ACH Return Code
+What To Do After Receiving An ACH Return

 If they are not blocking the payment, that means there is an issue originating from one of the banks being used for the transaction.
 You or your consumer will need to speak to the bank to clear up what is blocking the payment.

 Once the problem is discovered, speak to your payment processor.
 They will also have to speak to the ACH processing service your office uses to ensure the payment is unblocked in their system as well.

-Proofs of Authorization
+Proof of Authorization

-2. If it was processed on a date earlier than authorized.
+- If it was processed on a date earlier than authorized.

-3. If the transaction amount charged differs from the amount authorized.
+- If the transaction amount charged differs from the amount authorized.

-Getting the correct proof of authorization (POA) for each ACH transaction type your business accepts is important.
+Getting the correct proof of authorization (POA) for each ACH type your business accepts is important.
 POAs protect your business so consumers cannot reverse transactions.

-- TEL: A one-time or recurring ACH transaction taken over the phone requires either a notice prior to debit or a recorded call.
+- TEL: A one-time or recurring ACH transfer taken over the phone requires either a notice prior to debit or a recorded call.
 If you enter the email when taking the payment over the phone, PDCflow automatically sends the notice prior to debit on your behalf.

-- WEB: A one-time or recurring ACH processed via a website requires input that validates identity, permission to debit and revocation language.
+- WEB: A one-time or recurring ACH processed via a website requires input that validates identity, permission to debit, and revocation language.